 Chloride, sodium and potassium concentrations are commonly used as indicators of how a lake is being impacted by human activity.
 The presence of these compounds where they do not naturally occur indicates sources of water contaminants.
 Although these elements are not detrimental to the aquatic ecosystem, they indicate that sources of contaminants such as road salt, fertilizer, animal waste and/or septic system effluent may be entering the lake from either surface runoff or via groundwater.
-Measurements of these compounds was low suggesting little impact from human activities.
+Measurements of these compounds were low, which suggests the lake is being minimally impacted by human activity.